BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 23/04/2023
 ---
 Beautiful Saturday 😇!
 It was sunny and quite warm so my wife and I went for a bike ride 😁.

+24/04/2023
+---
+Good Sunday 🤗.
+We were at the Piotrowscy (and Kardasze) barbecue 🍖🍖

+25/04/2023
+---
+It was intense at work today 🤯.
+Around 6 pm I went on a bike and did 28 km 🚴.

+26/04/2023
+---
+Today was just a normal day.
+I cycled 14km and worked for late hours 🙄.

+27/04/2023
+---
+It was raining in the morning, so from morning to 6 pm I was sitting at home and I was angry 😡.
+Later I managed to go out with Marek and run 8.5 km 😉 and I ran out of all the bad emotions.

+28/04/2023
+---
+I think it was normal day 👍.
+In the evening we went to the service 🙏.

+29/04/2023
+---
+Friday 🤗.
+My wife and I cleaned up a bit at the construction site so I could mow the grass and not come across any wires 😁.

+30/04/2023
+---
+Another month flied by 👋!
+Today I cycled 30km :)